 Be 10% Kinder

-British author Aldous Huxley, most famous for his book Brave New World, spent his life digging into the world’s problems and through that experience inevitably became quite a spiritual man.
-I guess it rings of Rumi’s quote, “Don’t turn your gaze.
-Look toward the bandaged place, that’s where the light enters.
-Late in his life at one of his final public speeches he said something illuminating, “It’s a little embarrassing that after 45 years of research & study, the best advice I can give people is to be a little kinder to each other.”
+British author Aldous Huxley, most famous for his dystopian novel Brave New World, spent his life digging into the world’s problems and through that experience inevitably became quite a spiritual man.
+It seems to be more common than not that people find the life’s greatest lessons in the midst of difficult experiences.
+Late in his life during one of Aldous Huxley’s final public speeches he said something illuminating, “It’s a little embarrassing that after 45 years of research & study, the best advice I can give people is to be a little kinder to each other.”

 What would life be like if we each practiced being 10% kinder each day?